The countdown continues into the middle third of my top 30 albums of 2016 list. Hope you have enjoyed it so far.

 2016 was the year of comebacks and De La Soul was one of those, releasing their first studio album in 12 years.
 The group used Kickstarter to raise the funds to record the album and then repaid the fans in spades with a quality album.
 Instead of using samples the group used a full band on the record, while the features list is an all-star cast including the likes of Snoop Dog, David Byrne, and Damon Albarn.
 I’m wrapped for these guys especially after the struggles they have had with record labels over their career.

 19: The Grow Room – “Exhibition III”

-The Grow Room is a creative collective out of K Road in Auckland that has really taken off this year with their videos, releases and gigs.
-One of their first official music releases was this outstanding mixtape which showcased some of the best talent on their roster of outstanding musicians.
-Featuring the likes of Badcrop, Melodownz and Shiraz & LSJ, this mixtape had plenty of variety and was a strong mix of hip hop, beats, and electronic.
+The Grow Room is a creative collective out of K Road in Auckland that has really taken off this year with their videos, releases, and gigs.
+One of their first official music releases was this outstanding mixtape which showcased some of the best talents on their roster of outstanding musicians.
+Featuring the likes of Badcrop, Melodownz, and Shiraz & LSJ, this mixtape had plenty of variety and was a strong mix of hip-hop, beats, and electronic.
 With so much creative talent bursting at the scenes I am certain there will be plenty more to come from K Road’s finest in 2017.

 18: Blood Orange – “Freetown Sound”

 R&B and soul have had a good year, and it is albums like this one, the latest by Dev Hynes aka Blood Orange that is one of the best.
 Through its tight beats, well put together synths and smooth vocals, “Freetown Sound” has an 80’s Sade/George Michael feel to it.
 It is also one of those albums that needs to be listened to back-to-back to be fully appreciated, with the whole of the album greater than the sum of its parts.
 Hynes also does a great job exploring issues of identity in association with race and gender on this record which adds a whole other dimension to the tracks.